The Stomach Vacuum – The Forgotten Exercise

 Before we jump in over our heads let’s discuss the reason behind this specialized technique.
 This exercise I am speaking of is called the stomach vacuum.
 Relax, we are not going to pump or vacuum your stomach.
 This isn’t a liposuction technique.
 The stomach vacuum was widely used in the early days of bodybuilding with Arnold Schwarzenegger and Cory Everson and has become what I refer to as, “the forgotten abdominal exercise.”

 Have you ever noticed how slim, trimmed, hard, and defined the physiques of bodybuilders were in the late 1970s and early 1980s?
 Many of today’s top-level bodybuilding competitors have a distended midsection.
-This could be due to the drug abuse problem and growth hormone, but it is also connected to the fact that many bodybuilders have simply skipped over an important training tactic.
+This could be due to the insulin abuse problem and perhaps growth hormone, but it is also connected to the fact that many bodybuilders have simply skipped over an important training tactic.

 The Inner and Outer Abdominals

 The abdominal region is composed of internal and external muscles.
 The external muscles are known as the rectus abdominus and the external obliques.

 Crunches cause the rectus abdominus to flex.
 Crunching forward a third of the way up targets the entire rectus abdominus.
 Once the movement goes past this active zone your hip flexors come into play, taking emphasis off your abdominals.

 Your oblique’s are targeted to a greater degree when any twisting action takes place, such as twisting crunches where you bring your elbow to the opposite knee.

 The transversus abdominis and lumbar multifidus are the inner abdominal muscles.
 These muscles are rarely discussed, and are the most neglected.
 These muscles lie beneath the rectus abdominis and the external obliques.